6 Things Every Homeowner Should Know About Property Taxes

-In some cases, you might be tax exempt when it comes to your property taxes.
-Tax exemptions vary by state and by local tax jurisdictions, and to find out if you’re eligible, you should contact your local tax assessor for property tax information.
+In some cases, you might be tax-exempt when it comes to your property taxes.
+Tax exemptions vary by state and by local tax jurisdictions, and to find out if you’re eligible, contact your local tax assessor for property tax information.

 Military veterans often qualify for exemptions.
 And residents of Smithtown, New York, for example, can get an exemption for building or renovating a home for a grandparent or elderly parent.

-Homestead exemptions reduce property taxes for all homeowners in a particular jurisdiction by sheltering a certain amount of a home’s value from tax, according to the Institute on Taxation and Economic Policy.
+Homestead exemptions reduce property taxes for all homeowners in a particular jurisdiction by sheltering a certain amount of a home’s value from tax.
 These exemptions are considered progressive approaches because they provide the greatest tax relief to the homeowners who need it most.

 6. You Can Get an Estimate of Your Property Taxes Before You Buy